da0bi/pysole/README.md

 <a id="citation-and-references"></a>
 ## Citation & References

-If you use `PySole` in your research, fieldwork, or publications, please cite the underlying methodology introduced by Binder et al. (2009).
+If you use `PySole` for your publications, please cite the underlying methodology introduced by Binder et al. (2009).

 ### APA
 * **Binder, D., Brückl, E., Roch, K.H., Behm, M., Schöner, W., & Hynek, B. (2009).** Determination of total ice volume and ice-thickness distribution of two glaciers in the Hohe Tauern region, Eastern Alps, from GPR data. *Annals of Glaciology*, 50(51), 71–79. [doi:10.3189/172756409789097522](https://doi.org/10.3189/172756409789097522)